-FreeFashionInternships.com was launched in 2007 and has since become and stayed the leading source of fashion internships- both for interns, and for companies in the fashion industry searching for them.
-New internships are posted daily, hundreds of visitors access the site daily, and the massive range of different types of internships and the applicants they attract have kept the site ahead of all competitors.
-The founder came to us with the desire to both upgrade the functionality and front-end user experience, elevate the brand, and improve the look and feel of, her site.
+FreeFashionInternships.com was launched in 2007 and has since stayed an industry-leading source of fashion internships.
+Thousands of visitors access the site every month to find and apply to a variety of internships from production to managerial for boutique and national fashion brands alike.
+The founder came to us with the desire to upgrade the functionality and front-end user experience, elevate the brand, and improve the back-end management feeatures for the site.
 She had struggled with her previous development team and getting timely updates and fixes, so it was very important that she work with a team that both came up with cutting-edge ideas, and was extremely dependable and responsive.

-The result of this project is a beautiful, new progressive web application that gives the site owner complete control over content, pricing, users, and emails.
-The site is both significantly more advanced, and much easier to navigate- which was crucial for the usability and access that was needed.
-The aim is to massively increase income from the site, and we've taken big steps towards making that happen.
+The result of this project is a beautiful, new progressive web application that gives the site owner complete control over content, pricing, users, and marketing.
+The site takes advantage of modern browser capabilities to provide a modern and intuitive experience for both interns and growing fashion brands.
+The goal of the redesign was to increase income from the site, and we've taken big steps towards making that happen.
 6 months after launch the client reported having increased sales on the new site over 50% compared to the prior year.

 The old platform had thousands of users from years of usage, we needed to make sure we were keeping the new platform as light as possible, without losing valuable data.
 We decided to import all active users who had accessed the site in the last 2 years, still an undertaking of a few hours since that was about 50k accounts.
 We were able to bring over the internships that were paid to be featured on the old site, as well as 500 internships that had been posted in the last few months so that the site wasn't starting from zero.